-If a particular memory address is currently in cache, then it's also in RAM.
+If a particular memory address is currently in cache, then it's also in Main Memory (RAM).

-That is, all of your data and instructions are in RAM, but some are also in cache.
+That is, all of a program's data are in Main Memory, but some are also in cache.

 Changing a Value That's in Cache